psantana5/psantana5.github.io/README.md

 ## Usage 🚀

-1. Clone this repository.
-2. Open `index.html` in your preferred web browser.
+1. Open psantana5.github.io in your browser.
-3. Explore the portfolio and get to know more about me and my work.

 ## Feedback 💌

-If you have any suggestions, feedback, or would like to get in touch, feel free to reach out to me via the contact form on my portfolio.
+If you have any suggestions, feedback, or would like to get in touch, feel free to reach out to me via the contacts on my portfolio.

 ## License 📝